Control 2.3: Change Management and Release Planning

 Key Configuration Points

-- Enable ALM pipelines for Zone 2 (recommended) and Zone 3 (required) agents
+- Enable Power Platform pipelines for Zone 2 (recommended) and Zone 3 (required) agents; pipeline target environments must be Managed Environments

-- Maintain audit trail of all change requests, approvals, and deployments
+- Maintain an immutable audit trail of all change requests, approvals, deployments, and rollbacks for the SEC 17a-4 retention period (typically 6 years for broker-dealers)

 Zone-Specific Requirements